 Prerequisites: Psychology 120 and Psychology 207

 This seminar meets one hour per week and is designed to help students understand their various options as psychology majors.
 This includes topics such as senior research projects and internships, senior comprehensive and GRE exams, possible career paths, graduate school applications, and graduate school and job interviews.
-This class may include guest speakers and field trips based on students' interests.
-Psychology majors are required to take this no-credit seminar for one semester during their junior year.PSYC 400: Research: Social
+This class may include guest speakers and field trips based on students’ interests.
+Psychology majors are required to take this no-credit seminar for one semester during their junior year.PSYC 400: Research Seminar: Developmental

 Prerequisite: Permission of instructor.

-Students in this course will work with the instructor on research in the area of social psychology.
+Students in this course will work with the instructor on interpersonal behavior research in the area of social psychology.
 Students will become familiar with the current literature in a specific area of social psychology, and meet twice weekly to discuss research literature, develop hypotheses, and design studies to test their hypotheses.
-Teams of students will plan and conduct studies, analyze the data and write research papers summarizing their findings.
+Students will review previous research, plan and conduct studies, analyze the data, and write research papers summarizing their findings.
 It is anticipated that these papers will be submitted to regional conferences.
 Microcomputers will be used extensively in each of these stages.
-Course grades are based on class participation, contributions to the projects, and the research paper.
+Writing Intensive.